KQM-git/TCL/characters/anemo/sucrose.md

 | Charged Attack | 168.22% | 53 | 190.44%/s | 1GU |

 **Plunge Damage**
-Sucrose plunges from mid-air to the ground, dealing AoE **Anemo** DMG.
+ Calling upon the power of her Wind Spirits, Sucrose plunges towards the ground from mid-air, damaging all opponents in her path.
+Deals AoE **Anemo** DMG upon impact with the ground.

 | Type | Talent 6 DMG% | GU |
 | :--- | :--- | :--- |